-\\Met from Nirbhaya Fund.
+^{}Met from Nirbhaya Fund.

-&lt;sup>1 Government of India (2017), Pan-India expansion of Maternity Benefit Programme (MBP) to benefit pregnant and lactating mothers across the country dated 3 January 2017, New Delhi: Press Information Bureau.
+1 Government of India (2017), Pan-India expansion of Maternity Benefit Programme (MBP) to benefit pregnant and lactating mothers across the country dated 3 January 2017, New Delhi: Press Information Bureau.
 Available at:http://pib.nic.in/newsite/PrintRelease.aspx?relid=156094

-The overall magnitude of the GBS in 2017-18 (BE) is Rs.
-1,13,327 crore, an increase from Rs.
-90,770 crore in 2016-17 (BE).
-A total of 26 ministries and departments and 5 Union Territories have reported their interventions in the GBS this year.
-The Department of Telecommunications, Department of Economic Affairs, Ministry of Overseas Indian Affairs, and Ministry of Panchayati Raj have not reported their programmes in the GBS this year, while the Ministry of Petroleum and Natural Gas has initiated reporting in the GBS.
+Economic Affairs, Ministry of Overseas Indian Affairs, and Ministry of Panchayati Raj have not reported their programmes in the GBS this year, while the Ministry of Petroleum and Natural Gas has initiated reporting in the GBS.